 The program involves the Section of Urology and the Department of Surgery at Dartmouth-Hitchcock Medical Center (including Mary Hitchcock Memorial Hospital, Dartmouth-Hitchcock Clinic, Norris Cotton Cancer Center, Children’s Hospital at Dartmouth, and Geisel School of Medicine at Dartmouth), White River Junction Veterans Affairs Medical Center, and Concord Hospital.
 (Read more about our Facilities.)

-Residents gain balanced exposure to general and subspecialty urology across the curriculum, culminating in six months as Chief Resident at the Veterans Affairs Medical Center and six months as administrative Chief Resident at Dartmouth-Hitchcock Medical Center.
+Residents gain balanced exposure to general and subspecialty urology across the curriculum, including six months as a Senior Resident at the Veterans Affairs Medical Center.
+The final Chief year is spent at DHMC with six months as administrative Chief Resident.
 Robust experience in open, traditional laparoscopic, and robotic-assisted (da Vinci Xi Surgical System) laparoscopic surgical techniques is emphasized.